Man who directed weekly shipments of heroin to Richmond area sentenced to 4.5 years

 The Mexican drug traffickers paid Ruiz $1,000 per kilogram of heroin that was shipped to Richmond, authorities said.

 In addition, Ruiz would deliver and organize the pick-up of large sums of money that was to be wired to Mexico from U.S.-based accounts.
-He kept detailed records of the transactions and admitted that ledgers that were discovered by law enforcement in his bedroom were the same ledges he would take to Mexico to show the heads of the drug trafficking organization.
+He kept detailed records of the transactions and admitted that ledgers discovered by law enforcement in his bedroom were the same ledgers he would take to Mexico to show the heads of the drug trafficking organization.

 In the event that ultimately led to Ruiz’s arrest, Homeland Security agents seized 23.8 kilos — more than 50 pounds — of heroin and almost 4 1/2 pounds each of fentanyl and methamphetamine hidden in five commercial tractor-trailer batteries in Brownsville, Texas, on June 5, 2019.